Difference Between Civil and Criminal Cases in Pakistan (2025 Guide)

 Introduction

 Every democracy is built upon one central principle — the protection of personal liberty.
-Without it, justice becomes meaningless, and power turns oppressive.
+Without it, justice becomes meaningless and power turns oppressive.
 In Pakistan, one of the strongest safeguards of this liberty is the writ of habeas corpus.
-It is more than just a legal term; it is the voice of those who cannot speak for themselves — the unlawfully detained, the disappeared, and the forgotten.
+It is more than a legal term; it is the voice of those who cannot speak for themselves — the unlawfully detained, the disappeared, and the forgotten.

 What Is Habeas Corpus?

-In legal terms, it refers to a court order requiring that a person under arrest be brought before a judge.
+The phrase “habeas corpus” comes from Latin and literally means “you may have the body.”
+In legal terms, it is a court order requiring that a person under arrest be brought before a judge.
 The purpose is simple yet powerful — to determine whether the detention is lawful.

 If the court finds no legal justification for the arrest or confinement, it orders the person’s immediate release.
-In essence, habeas corpus ensures that no one in a civilized society can be thrown into a cell or “disappeared” without the law having its say.
+In essence, habeas corpus ensures that no one in a civilised society can be jailed or “disappeared” without the law having its say.
+It is often called the “Great Writ of Liberty” — it turns the promise of freedom into a practical right.

 Historical Background: From Magna Carta to Modern Constitutions